 - This is an excellent buy if you want an affordable HOB filter that’ll still keep your tank clean and your fish happy

 The Hang on Back Power Filter is the most common filter you will find because it’s easy to set up, and it’s easy to use and maintain.
 Plus, it does a great job filtering your aquarium.

 The filter itself never enters the water.
 As the name suggests, HOB filters hang on the back of your aquarium and suck tank water up a long tube.
 The water then goes through the filtration media.
 There are typically three chambers in HOB filters where nitrate and other toxins are removed from the water.
 The filter then sends the water back into the tank, clean and clear of toxins.

 HOB Filter Pros:

-	It provides an excellent three-stage filtration of aquarium water.
+It provides excellent three-stage filtration of aquarium water.
 It’s simple to assemble and relatively easy to maintain.
-Plus, with the HOB filter hanging outside your tank they take up less space so there’s no bulky filter to incorporate into your tank’s internal aesthetic, and no bulky filter to hide in a cabinet underneath your tank.
-Most power filters will have an adjustable flow rate so you can set it specifically for your aquarium and some power filters can be used on both freshwater and saltwater aquariums.
+Plus, with the HOB filter hanging outside your tank, they take up less space, so there’s no bulky filter to incorporate into your tank’s internal aesthetic and no bulky filter to hide in a cabinet underneath your tank.
+Most power filters will have an adjustable flow rate so you can set it specifically for your aquarium, and some power filters can be used on both freshwater and saltwater aquariums.

 HOB Filter Cons: